What is Activated Carbon?

 Activated carbon is the critical element used in the collection of gold during the gold recovery process on gold mines.

 Most gold mines use a carbon in leach (CIL) circuit where the gold ore is added to a cyanide rich solution.
 Activated carbon (usually very hard granular activated carbon made from coconut shells) is added to this solution where the gold has leached and will then be adsorbed into the pores of the activated carbon.
 The carbon with the adsorbed gold then goes through a number of other processes where the carbon releases the gold and is then considered ‘spent’ or inactive carbon.

 Due to the high cost of activated carbon, it is not economical to just use the product once.
-In most processes where activated carbon is used, the compounds that are adsorbed by the carbon are organic in nature and therefore can be cleansed from the carbon quite simply through putting the spent carbon through a ‘carbon regeneration’ or ‘carbon reactivation’ process.
+In most processes where activated carbon is used, the compounds that are absorbed by the carbon are organic in nature and therefore can be cleansed from the carbon quite simply through putting the spent carbon through a ‘carbon regeneration’ or ‘carbon reactivation’ process.
 Most gold mines do this through the use of one or more rotary kilns.